A complete guide to travel in Kutaisi, Georgia. Includes information on what to do and where to stay in the laidback

 Kutaisi is also perfect for those who wish to mingle with the locals.
 It has two universities, so there are many young people to talk to.

-Bagrati Cathedral dominates the skyline of Kutaisi.
+This Cathedral dominates the skyline of Kutaisi.
 Originally built in the 11th century, the cathedral was destroyed during the Ottoman campaign in what is now Georgia.
-Luckily the magnificent building has been completely renovated.
+The building has been completely renovated.
 Bagrati used to be on the UNESCO World Heritage Site list but has been removed from the list in 2017, as UNESCO considered its major reconstruction detrimental to its integrity and authenticity

 The main attraction in Kutaisi, besides its relaxed atmosphere and beautiful surroundings, is Gelati Monastery.
-Gelati Monastery, which is a UNESCO World Heritage site, is beautifully perched on a hilltop.
-The interior isn’t too shabby either.
-Definitely worth your while.
+The monastery, which is a UNESCO World Heritage site, is beautifully perched on a hilltop.
+The interior isn’t too shabby either, with beautiful frescoes all around,

 Gelati Monastery is about 10 kilometers out of town, so you have to take a marshrutka to get there.
 They leave every two hours or so, starting around 8:00.
 Ask your guesthouse for directions to the marshrutka stop.
 It’s located on a side street behind the opera house.
 The driver will likely see you wandering around, and yell at you to see if you’re looking for the marshrutka to Gelati.